kapsner/rBiasCorrection/FAQ.md

 - Experimental data:

   + the first column contains the sample IDs (alphanumeric)
-  + sample IDs may occure more than once (indicating repeated measurements of the same sample; in this case, the mean-values of the repeated measurements will be used for bias correction)
+  + sample IDs may occur more than once (indicating repeated measurements of the same sample; in this case, the mean values of the replicates will be used for bias correction)
   + all other columns contain the results of your methylation analysis for each CpG-side of the respective sample
-  + missing values are not allowed (rows containing empty cells [= missing values] will be removed during the data preprocessing step)

 - Calibration data:

-  + the first column contains the degrees of true methylation of the calibration sample (calibration steps, numeric)
+  + the first column contains the percentages of actual methylation of the calibration samples (calibration steps, numeric)
-  + calibration steps may occure more than once (indicating repeated measurements of the same calibration sample; in this case, the mean-values of the repeated measurements will be used for calculation of the calibration curve)
+  + calibration steps may occur more than once (indicating repeated measurements of the same calibration sample; in this case, the mean values of the repeated measurements will be used for calculation of the calibration curve)
-  + all other columns contain the results of the methylation analysis for each CpG-side of the respective calibration sample
+  + all other columns contain the results of the methylation analysis for each CpG site of the respective calibration sample
-  + missing values are not allowed (rows containing empty cells [= missing values] will be removed during the data preprocessing step)
-  + a minimum of four distinct calibration steps are provided
+  + a minimum of four distinct calibration steps are required
   + the calibration steps (CS) must be in the range 0 <= CS <= 100